Getting a Wrongful Death Lawsuit Filed On Time

 If your neighbor dies and you feel it was a suspicious death at the hands of another neighbor, you can’t sue the individual you feel was responsible for the death.
 That right is reserved for designated beneficiaries of the deceased.
 Each state has specified who those beneficiaries are for that specific state, and there is a list of certain individuals in the case the first beneficiary doesn’t work out.
 For example, the designated beneficiaries could include:

 - Spouses, children, parents (if the deceased was unmarried) and adopted children

 - Other financial dependents

 If the deceased was married, the spouse would typically file the lawsuit.
 If he or she was divorced, a grown child could file.
 If the deceased was unmarried, had no children, and was preceded in death by both parents, his or her sibling could file the lawsuit.
 You can see how the system works down the line of beneficiaries until someone is able to make the claim.

 Some States Require the Estate To Bring the Claim

 There are a handful of states that do not allow beneficiaries to bring a wrongful death lawsuit.
 Instead, the decedent’s estate does so, and it is meant to compensate for losses to the estate as a whole.

 Contact Your Attorney for Help Getting Started

 If you’re considering filing a wrongful death lawsuit because your loved one died as a result of negligence, your attorney can help you get started.
-Contact a wrongful death lawyer, like from Wiseman Bray, PLLC, today.
+Contact a wrongful death lawyer, like Patterson Bray, today.

 Posted on October 15, 2020 @ 6:44 am